Seven McGee: College career

 McGee first played college football for the Oregon Ducks of the University of Oregon as a running back.
 He played in 13 of 14 games as a true freshman in 2021.
 He began the season at running back but switched to wide receiver.
 Overall in 2021, he totaled 14 carries for 61 yards and one touchdown, seven receptions for 84 yards, five kick returns for 83 yards, and two punt returns for 19 yards.
 McGee appeared in the first seven games of the 2022 season before deciding to enter the transfer portal.
 He finished the season recording 11 catches for 67 yards, three rushes for -11 yards, and six kick returns for 99 yards.

 McGee transferred to play for the Jackson State Tigers of Jackson State University in 2023.
 He played in nine games during the 2023 season, catching 19 receptions for 136 yards and four touchdowns.

 McGee transferred again in 2024, this time to the University at Albany.
 He played in ten games for the Albany Great Danes as a senior in 2024, catching 47 catches for 644 yards and six touchdowns.
 He earned honorable mention All-Coastal Athletic Association honors for his performance during the 2024 season.

 Professional career

 After going undrafted in the 2025 NFL draft, McGee attended rookie minicamp on a tryout basis with the Atlanta Falcons.
 He signed with the BC Lions of the Canadian Football League on May 10, 2025.
+He was moved to the practice roster on June 1, before the start of the 2025 CFL season.
+McGee was promoted to the active roster on June 20, placed on the one-game injured list on June 27, and activated from the injured list on July 12, 2025.
+He dressed in 14 games overall for the Lions during the 2025 season, returning 48 kickoffs for 1,198 yards and 53 punts for 516 yards and one touchdown.
+He also posted two tackles and one forced fumble on special teams.

+On June 17, 2026, McGee was placed on the Lions' 6-game injured list.